 Tanner, J. F. Jr., and Dennis Pitta, "Identifying and Creating Customer Value" (special session presentation, Summer Educators' Conference, Chicago, 2009).

-This page titled 11.7: Sales Promotions is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by Anonymous via source content that was edited to the style and standards of the LibreTexts platform.
+This page titled 11.7: Sales Promotions is shared under a CC BY-NC-SA license and was authored, remixed, and/or curated by Anonymous.